Yamasee War: Traders killed

-While the Yamasee were the main concern within the colony's settlements, British traders operating throughout the southeast found they were caught up in the conflict.
+While the Yamasee were the main concern within the colony's settlements, the Yamasees sought out to kill British traders operating throughout the southeast found they were caught up in the conflict.
 Most were killed.
 Of about 100 traders in the field when the war broke out, 90 were killed in the first few weeks.
-Attackers included warriors of the Creek (the Ochese, Tallapoosa, Abeika, and Alabama peoples), the Apalachee, Chickasaw, Choctaw, Catawba, Cherokee, and others.
+Within weeks, more native tribes joined the attack on British traders. included warriors of the Creek (the Ochese, Tallapoosa, Abeika, and Alabama peoples), the Apalachee, Chickasaw, Choctaw, Catawba, Cherokee, and others.

 Northern Front

 During the first month of the war, South Carolina hoped to receive assistance from the northern Indians, such as the Catawba.
 But the first news from the north was that the Catawba and Cherokee had murdered British traders among them.
 The Catawba and Cherokee had not attacked traders as quickly as did the southern Indians.
 Both tribes were divided over what course to take.
 Some Virginian traders were accused of goading the Catawba into making war on South Carolina.
 Although the Catawba killed traders from South Carolina, they spared those from Virginia.
+Colonists claimed that 2 escaped slaves told the Cherokee a "parcel of lies" which caused the Cherokee to turn against the colonists.

 By May 1715 the Catawba sent war parties against South Carolina settlers.
 About 400 warriors from the Catawba, Wateree, and Sarraw tribes, joined by about 70 Cherokee, terrorized the northern parts of the colony.
 The Anglican missionary Francis Le Jau stated that on May 15 South Carolinian force of 90 cavalry under Captain Thomas Barker, many of them Le Jau's parishioners, went north in response.
 They were guided by a former Native American slave who had been freed by Captain Barker's father-in-law Col. Jame Moore.
 Le Jau was of the opinion that the freed slave named Wateree Jack purposefully led Barker and his men into an ambush on May 17, laid by a force that he said contained a "Body of Northern Indians being a mixture of Catabaws, Sarraws Waterees &c. to Number of 3. or 400".
 In the ambush the Northern Indian war party managed to kill 26 of them including Barker, ten of which were Le Jau's parishioners.
 The defeat of Barker prompted the evacuation of the Goose Creek settlement leaving it entirely abandoned but for two fortified plantations.
 Le Jau noted that, rather than press their advantage, the Northern Indian war band stopped to besiege a makeshift fort on Benjamin Schenkingh's plantation.
 The fort was garrisoned by 30 defenders, both white and black.
 Ultimately the attackers feigned a desire to have peace talks.
 When they were allowed in they set about killing 19 of the defenders.
 After this, South Carolina had no defenses for the wealthy Goose Creek district, just north of Charles Town.